Bradley McIntosh

-Bradley John McIntosh (born 8 August 1981), also known as City Boy, is a British singer, rapper, record producer and actor.
-He was a member of the pop group S Club 7 where he enjoyed five years of hit singles, arena tours and awards.
-Since 2008, he has been a member of spin-off group S Club Allstars (previously "S Club 3").
+Bradley John McIntosh (born 8 August 1981), also known as City Boy, is an English-Jamaican singer, rapper, songwriter, actor and record producer.
+He is a member of the pop group S Club, where he enjoyed five years of hit singles, arena tours and awards.
+Since 2008, he has been a member of spin-off group S Club Allstars (previously "S Club 3") and has a solo career as rapper.

 Early life

 Born in south London, McIntosh attended Greenshaw High School.
-He was born to Jamaican musical parents (Lorraine and Steve McIntosh, both achieved success with The Cool Notes).
+He was born to Jamaican musical parents, Steve McIntosh and Lauraine (née Smart), who both achieved success with the Cool Notes.

 Career

-1999–2003: S Club 7
+1998–2003: S Club

 The group rose to fame by starring in their own BBC television series, Miami 7, in 1999.
 Over the five years they were together, S Club 7 had four UK No.1 singles, one UK No.1 album, a string of hits throughout Europe, including a top-ten single in the United States, Asia, Latin America, and Africa.
 They recorded a total of four studio albums, released eleven singles and went on to sell over fourteen million albums worldwide.
 Their first album, S Club, had a strong 1990s pop sound, similar to many artists of their time.
 Through the course of their career, their musical approach changed to a more dance and R&B sound, which is heard mostly in their final album, Seeing Double.
 S Club 7 won two Brit Awards – in 2000 for British breakthrough act and in 2002 for best British single.
 In 2001, the group earned the Record of the Year award.
 Group member Paul Cattermole departed from the group in 2002, and the group changed its name from S Club 7 to simply S Club.
 On 21 April 2003, during a live on-stage performance, S Club announced that they were to disband.